Why rent through us

 First impressions matter and attaching a cover letter to your application or emailing though detailed information on yourself could be the added detail that puts you ahead of the competition.
 This document should be formal but let some of your personality shine through.
 List all the people who will be living at the property (including pets), detailing who you are and why you are the best candidates.

-Knowing you have a good rental history is one of the most important factors for property managers and landlords.
-Providing a rental ledger proves you pay your rent on time, while references from previous properties will help us assess quickly whether you are a suitable tenant.
+Knowing you have a good rental history is one of the most important factors for property managers and residential rental providers (RRP).
+Providing a rental ledger proves you pay your rent on time, while references from previous properties will help us assess quickly whether you are a suitable renter.
 The stronger picture you can provide of your rental history, the more likely you are to be chosen.
 So, find out your history in advance and clear up any nasty surprises or rental discrepancies before applying to improve your chances.

 It may seem like an obvious part of the application but including identification upfront makes it easier for us.
 Going through rental applications takes time so the more information you provide early on, the more likely you are to be considered.
 Normally, a copy of a driver’s license or passport is enough.

 We barely use snail mail for anything anymore, so why should rental applications be any different?
 Forget printing, scanning, photocopying, stamping and walking to the post box – you can fill in an online application using 1Form instead.
 The best bit?
 Once you’ve filled in your details, you can use that same form to apply for as many properties as you like, reducing the amount of time you spend on each individual application.
 We also help you out here with providing an “Apply online” button within every property listing.